 If a field’s value is replaced with an incorrect value, it’s easy to view and restore the previous value(s).

-When field changes are tracked, reports can be run to view trends such as the progression of an opportunity’s value over time.
+When field changes are tracked, reports can be run to view trends such as an opportunity’s value progression over time.

 8. Create Backups of Your Data